philipp-hellwig/philipp-hellwig.github.io/src/index.md

 I am fascinated by our capabilities, and I am interested in understanding how they come to be.

-I am currently learning more about:
+To this end, I am currently learning more about:

 <ul style="margin-left: 2em;">
   <li>Programming</li>